nccgroup/singularity/Readme.md

  * Cross-platform compilation: go to "~/singularity/cmd/singularity-server/" and type `env GOOS=linux GOARCH=amd64 go build` for a Linux build or `go build` from a mac OS machine for a Mac build.
  * The `fetch` API based attack scripts in the "html" directories will stop after 5 attempts if there are network errors.
  * Going to `chrome://net-internals/#dns` in the Chrome browser is great for debugging.
- * Test `dig` query: `dig "s-ip.ad.dr.ss-127.0.0.1-<random_number>--e.dynamic.your.domain" @ip.ad.dr.ss`
+ * Test `dig` query: `dig "s-ip.ad.dr.ss-127.0.0.1-<random_number>-fromqueryfirstthensecond-e.dynamic.your.domain" @ip.ad.dr.ss`
  * `sudo ./singularity-server -HTTPServerPort 8080 -HTTPServerPort 8081  -dangerouslyAllowDynamicHTTPServers` starts a server on port 8080 and 8081 and enables requesting dynamically one additional HTTP port via the Manager interface.
  * Testing a service for a DNS rebinding vulnerability: In an HTTP intercepting proxy such as Portswigger's Burp Suite, replay a request to `localhost`, replacing the host header value e.g. "localhost" with "attacker.com".
 If the request is accepted, chances are that you have found a DNS rebinding vulnerability.
 What you can do after, the impact, depends on the vulnerable application.
- * Use the `DNSRebindFromQueryMultiA` strategy for instant rebinding when supported by the target browser/OS combination and with the tested settings, summarized in the table above.
+ * Use the `Multiple answers (fast)` DNS rebinding strategy option in the advanced options of the manager interface for instant rebinding when supported by the target browser/OS combination and with the tested settings, summarized in the table above.
+This strategy requires Linux `iptables` on the attacker host.
- * The `DNSRebindFromQueryMultiA` rebinding strategy does not support the "localhost" target value if trying to evade IPS/IDS and DNS filters.
+ * The `Multiple answers (fast)` rebinding strategy does not support the "localhost" target value if trying to evade IPS/IDS and DNS filters.

 ## Contributing